joshua0983/portfolio/README.md

 - **Email**: joshuajateno@gmail.com
 - **LinkedIn**: [Visit my LinkedIn](https://www.linkedin.com/in/joshuajateno)

-Feel free to reach out for collaborations or just a chat!
+Feel free to reach out for collaborations or to just chat!

 ---
 Thank you for visiting my portfolio!